Research & Innovation Project

 A pose-detection rehabilitation mode that tracks patient movement using camera-based body landmark detection.
 It provides visual guidance through pose overlays and automatically counts repetitions and evaluates movement accuracy โ€” giving patients real-time feedback during exercise sessions.

-• Camera-based body landmark tracking via MediaPipe
+• Camera-based body landmark tracking via computer vision

 • Visual pose overlay guiding correct movement form